mlubinsky/mlubinsky.github.com/pyplot/README.md

 scientific visualization book
 https://github.com/rougier/scientific-visualization-book

+### There are 2 pandas data frames
+1-st dataframe has 2  columns: dut_num (string), build_num (string).
+The build_num may be empty.
+2-nd dataframe has columns: criteria(string), dut_num(string), val1 (float) , val2(float), val3(float)
+The column dut_num is present in both dataframes.

+Goal:
+   Create new dataframe with columns:  criteria, build, avg_val1, avg_val2, avg_val3 Use the fact that the columns dut_num is present in both dataframes.
+   Thee columns avg_val1, avg_val2, avg_val3 in final dataframe should be calculated as average from 2-nd dataframe across all dut_num with the same build value (which can be None)

 ### Image size
 ```
 figsize=(8, 6) # width = 8 inches and the height = 6 inches.